Meet the Group

 For years, Karen has played the piano for services at church, sung in and even directed various choirs, cantatas, worship teams and children’s musicals.
 Feeling most at home sitting at the piano, of late, you will occasionally see her on stage with a microphone in her hand!
 Karen’s alto/tenor voice adds a bit of variety to Common Bond’s signature sound.

 Karen and her husband (Rick) met at Anderson University and currently reside in Raceland, KY.
-Rick and Karen have two sons, two daughters and six grandchildren (expecting #7 in January, 2024).
+Rick and Karen have two sons, two daughters and eight grandchildren.

 In addition to singing and playing in the group, Karen also coordinates the group's bookings and publicity.